IziDevSpot/blog/_posts/2017-02-23-adding-multimedia-content-to-your-posts.markdown

 `<img src="{{ site.baseurl }}/path/to/img/toto.jpg">`

-It is preferable to create an image or multimedia folder on the root of your project to better organise your file.
+It is preferable to create an image or multimedia folder on the root of your project to better organize your file.

 if the code above worked you should have your image working like this !
 <img src="{{ site.baseurl }}/assets/images/markdown.jpg">